 Archivist - New Dance Alliance

 Grant-funded project archivist for New Dance Alliance.
 Inventorying, processing, digitizing, preserving, stewarding material from nearly four decades of performing arts.
-Preparing materials for donation, generative projects growing from the archive, and oral history projects.
+Preparing materials for donation, generative projects growing from the archive.
+Developing, coordinating, and producing oral history project with artists, curators, and collaborators.

 Digital Media & Archives Associate - LEIMAY